2003 World Rally Championship

 The 2003 World Rally Championship was the 31st season of the FIA World Rally Championship.
 The season consisted of 14 rallies.
 The drivers' world championship was won by Petter Solberg in a Subaru Impreza WRC, ahead of Sébastien Loeb and Carlos Sainz.
 The manufacturers' title was won by Citroën, ahead of Peugeot and Subaru.

 Calendar

 The 2003 championship was contested over fourteen rounds in Europe, Asia, South America and Oceania.

+Calendar changes

+The Safari Rally Kenya was dropped from the calendar for 2003 due to missed fee payments from previous WRC seasons and was replace by the Rally of Turkey.
+After the 2002 Kenyan general election, the new government pushed for the Rally to return to the calendar and was looking at replacing Rally Australia after the event was called into question by FIA President Max Mosley due to organisational and safety issues.
+Eventually Rally Australia would go ahead and the Safari Rally Kenya would not return to the WRC calendar until 2021.